IchHabRecht/devtools/Documentation/Introduction/Index.rst

 If any file in an extension was changed you will get a visible notification.
 On an one-click event a list with modified, new and removed files is shown.

 For each modified extension an additional action is displayed which provides the rewrite of the ext_emconf.php file.

+ext_emconf.php files can also be updated via cli: cli_dispatch.phpsh extbase extensionconfiguration:update my_extension

 .. figure:: ../Images/list_view_icons.jpg
 	:width: 116px